 A cross between a traditional manual wheelchair that is typically light weight and portable, and an electric powered wheelchair like the WHILL, without the draw backs of it's weight.

-EZ Lite Cruiser also has a portable fold lift to help you get the device into vehicles.
+EZ Lite Cruiser also has a portable fold lift to help you get the device into your personal vehicle.

 i-road is a new concept in urban mobility.
 “Toyota i-Road” combines the potential of both cars and motorbikes.
 Based on the future of urban transport, Toyota has worked to ensure next generation performance in terms of driving, size and environmental performance.